BuggyPasta/Baikal-Manager/README.md

    - All required directories are created automatically on first launch
    - The timezone is set to Europe/London by default
    - Security features are enabled by default
-   - Container capabilities are restricted for better security
+   - Container runs with minimal required privileges for directory management
    - The application runs as a non-root user for security

 4. Click "Deploy" and wait until everything is pulled from the GitHub repo.